1. HOME

 Return to Top

-Read a maid of honor speech example for a sister
+3. Read an example maid of honor speech for a sister

-The text of the speech is split into five parts: one for each of the required sections.
+The text of the speech is split into five parts: one for each of the required sections making up the template.
 As you scroll down the page you'll see it in the green call-out box under each section's explanatory notes.

-In the introduction it's customary to identify yourself because there may be guests who don't know you and don't know you are the bride's sister.
+In the introduction it is customary to identify yourself because there may be guests who don't know you and don't know you are the bride's sister.

-Next you welcome the guests to your sister's wedding reception, thank the happy couple for letting everyone share in their day, and then you thank your sister for the privilege of being her maid of honor.
+Next welcome the guests, thank them for coming, and thank your sister for the privilege of being her maid of honor.

-(I've added a story too: to make it more interesting and bring a smile!☺)
+(I've added a personal story to make an immediate connection with those listening and bring a smile! ☺)

 1. Introduction